Fieldbus: PROFIBUS

 A research project with the financial support of the German government defined in 1987 the fieldbus PROFIBUS based on the Fieldbus Message Specification (FMS).
-It showed in practical applications, that it was too complicated to handle in the field.
+In practical applications, it proved too complicated to handle in the field.
 In 1994 Siemens proposed a modified application layer with the name Decentralized Periphery (DP) which reached a good acceptance in the manufacturing industry.
-2016 the Profibus is one of the most installed fieldbuses in the world and reaches 60 millions of installed nodes in 2018.
+As of 2016, the Profibus is one of the most installed fieldbuses in the world and reached 60 million installed nodes in 2018.

 INTERBUS

-In 1987 Phoenix Contact developed a serial bus to connect spacially distributed inputs and outputs to a centralized controller.
-The controller send one frame over a physical ring, which contains all input and output data.
-The cable has 5 wires: beside the ground signal two wires for the outgoing frame and two wires for the returning frame.
+In 1987 Phoenix Contact developed a serial bus to connect spatially distributed inputs and outputs to a centralized controller.
+The controller sends one frame over a physical ring, which contains all input and output data.
+The cable has 5 wires: besides the ground signal, two wires for the outgoing frame and two wires for the returning frame.
 With this cable is it possible to have the whole installation in a tree topology.

-The INTERBUS was very successful in the manufacturing industry with more than 22,9 million of devices installed in the field.
-The Interbus joined the Profinet technology for Ethernet based fieldbus Profinet and the INTERBUS is now maintained by the Profibus Nutzerorganisation e.V.
+The INTERBUS was very successful in the manufacturing industry with more than 22,9 million devices installed in the field.
+The Interbus joined the Profinet technology for Ethernet-based fieldbus Profinet and the INTERBUS is now maintained by the Profibus Nutzerorganisation e.V.

 CAN

 During the 1980s, to solve communication problems between different control systems in cars, the German company Robert Bosch GmbH first developed the Controller Area Network (CAN).
 The concept of CAN was that every device can be connected by a single set of wires, and every device that is connected can freely exchange data with any other device.
 CAN soon migrated into the factory automation marketplace (with many others).

 DeviceNet was developed by the American company Allen-Bradley (now owned by Rockwell Automation) and the ODVA (Open DeviceNet Vendor Association) as an open fieldbus standard based on the CAN protocol.
-DeviceNet is standardised in the European standard EN 50325.
+DeviceNet is standardised in the European standard EN 50325-2.
 Specification and maintenance of the DeviceNet standard is the responsibility of ODVA.
 Like ControlNet and EtherNet/IP, DeviceNet belongs to the family of CIP-based networks.
 CIP (Common Industrial Protocol) forms the common application layer of these three industrial networks.
 DeviceNet, ControlNet and Ethernet/IP are therefore well coordinated and provide the user with a graded communication system for the management level (EtherNet/IP), cell level (ControlNet) and field level (DeviceNet).
 DeviceNet is an object-oriented bus system and operates according to the producer/consumer method.
 DeviceNet devices can be client (master) or server (slave) or both.
 Clients and servers can be Producer, Consumer or both.

 CANopen was developed by the CiA (CAN in Automation), the user and manufacturer association for CANopen, and has been standardized as European standard EN 50325-4 since the end of 2002.
 CANopen uses layers 1 and 2 of the CAN standard (ISO 11898-2) and extensions with regard to pin assignment, transmission rates and the application layer.